ssanicha/GoodMoodMusicFestival2025/README.md

 # GoodMooddMusicfestival Website
 ## Description
-A Web for browsing festival line up and registering for events.
+A Web for browsing festival lineup and registering for events.

 ## Tech Stack
 - HTML , CSS , JavaScript